Diagnosing Thermalization via Participation Ratio in Disordered Bosonic Chains: Introduction

 \section{Introduction}

 In recent years, experiments with ultracold atomic systems confined to one-dimensional (1D) geometries have emerged as a frontier in quantum statistical mechanics \cite{Stoferle(2004),Fallani(2007),DErrico(2014),Kaufman(2016),Lukin(2019)}.
 The properties of these systems, governed by the laws of quantum mechanics, present profound challenges to our traditional understanding of statistical ensembles and equilibrium states.
-These experiments, often conducted at ultra-low temperatures near absolute zero, allow researchers unprecedented control over individual quantum states, enabling them to probe phenomena that were previously inaccessible\cite{Greiner(2002),Bloch(2008),Endres(2016)}.
+These experiments, often conducted at ultra-low temperatures near absolute zero, allow researchers unprecedented control over individual quantum states and offer a powerful testbed for probing thermalization in isolated quantum systems.\cite{Greiner(2002),Bloch(2008),Endres(2016)}.
 Despite the remarkable progress in experimental techniques and theoretical frameworks, fundamental questions persist regarding the applicability of conventional statistical ensembles in describing the behavior of these few-particle systems\cite{Roux(2008),Rigol_2015}.
-In particular, the validity of canonical and microcanonical ensembles in capturing the thermalization processes of such systems remains an open question.
-Addressing these challenges requires a comprehensive investigation into the intricate interplay between quantum coherence, particle interactions, and external confinement, shedding light on the fundamental principles underlying the behavior of quantum many-body systems in low-dimensional geometries.
-This study aims to contribute to this dialogue by examining the thermalization dynamics of bosonic atoms trapped in a disordered 1D chain, offering insights into the fundamental mechanisms governing the thermalization of quantum systems at the nanoscale.

-Thermalization processes in quantum systems have witnessed significant breakthroughs, leading to the formulation of the Eigenstate Thermalization Hypothesis (ETH), a pivotal concept reshaping our perception of quantum dynamics \cite{Deutsch(1991),Srednicki_94,Rigol_2008}.
-The ETH posits that eigenstates of typical quantum Hamiltonians exhibit statistical properties similar to those predicted by the microcanonical ensemble, fundamentally implying that the system's behavior can be effectively described by equilibrium statistical mechanics.
-This paradigm shift has profound implications, not only for fundamental quantum theory but also for practical applications in areas such as quantum information and condensed matter physics.
-In the context of this article, we demonstrate the validity of the ETH within the framework of the Aubry-André model, showcasing its robustness and applicability across diverse quantum systems.
+Thermalization processes in quantum systems have witnessed significant breakthroughs, leading to the formulation of the Eigenstate Thermalization Hypothesis (ETH), a compelling framework to explain thermalization in closed quantum systems \cite{Deutsch(1991),Srednicki_94,Rigol_2008}.
+It posits that eigenstates of typical quantum Hamiltonians exhibit statistical properties similar to those predicted by the microcanonical ensemble, fundamentally implying that the system's behavior can be effectively described by equilibrium statistical mechanics.
+This work examines the validity of ETH in the interacting Aubry-André model (IAA), a paradigmatic disordered bosonic system that exhibits both localized and chaotic regimes depending on energy and disorder strength.